5 min read

 How Does a Presidential Election Impact the Housing Market?

 If you're thinking of adding a property to your investment portfolio in 2024, you may be wondering how the election will impact the U.S. real estate market.
 While many believe that an election year brings about uncertainty among investors, the truth is that this period can be an exciting time to invest.
-By analyzing trends and data from previous elections, it becomes possible to accurately predict how the market will react to the upcoming one.
+By analyzing trends and data from previous elections, it becomes possible to accurately give a housing market prediction for the next one.

 Home Sales Price Trends from Previous Elections